Zi-Deng/ECE513FinalProject/README.md

 ### Particle Information
 We are using an Argon Particle device.
 Particle ID e00fce6885903bb14139f4eb

+### Implementation
+Our Particle firmware contains four main classes that implement various features of a Smart Home.

+All four classes implement the same form of serial command processing using the following methods:
+- cmdProcessing() - Receive data from localhost/web server and populate correct variables.
+- createStatusStr() - Creates status string to send to localhost/web server.

+**CSmartLight** controls the color, brightness, auto/manual, and sleep/wake times on the smart light.
+- SmartLight
+  - turnOffLight()
+  - updateBrightnessManually()
+  - updateBrightnessAutomatically()
+  - execute() - Checks if time is the wake or sleep time for the light, sets the color of the light based on red, green, blue values from the GUI, then based on the manual or auto setting will control the brightness.

+*Smart light status string variables*: L0(on/off), L1(auto/manual), b(brightness), s(sensor value), M(sensor min), M(sensor max), red, green, blue

+**CDoor** controls the open/close status of the door and sends an alert if the door is open too long.
+- CDoor
+  -

+**CThermostat** controls the heating, cooling, and fan simulations as well as its respective power estimation.
+- CThermostat
+  - execute() - Sets the parameters for heating, cooling, fan and power based on DHT temperature reading.

+*Thermostat status string variables*: heatStatus, coolStatus, fanStatus, power, setTemp

+Our power estimation uses the heating, cooling, and fan status to determine the overall watt hour (Wh) for the device.
+- Our base power consumption with all features turned off is 100 Wh.
+- Heating the smart home is costly and requires 3700 Wh to operate.
+- Cooling the smart home is less but still requires 3200 Wh to operate.
+- Turning on the fan at any point will cause increase of 500 Wh to the cost.

+This results in:
+- Heat On / Fan Off = 3800 Wh
+- Heat On / Fan On = 4400 Wh
+- Cool On / Fan Off = 3200 Wh
+- Cool On / Fan On = 3700 Wh
+- All Off = 100 Wh

+AWS
+Localhost
+-writePort c

 ### Implementation Description
 Our particle firmware uses code from the ECE513 smartLightExample code and the Particle Adafruit DHT library example code.
 In it, we create a C++ class on the functionality that we want to implement onto our device, then create variables and functions to enable the functionality in mind.